 Because motherhood can be a bumpy ride.

 The mom overload is SO REAL.
 Mamas juggle so much—mentally, physically and emotionally—which is why I live for a good mom hack.
-Any tip or product (especially if it's foolproof) that makes my life a little easier, I am here for it.
+I am here for any tip or product (especially if it's foolproof) that makes my life a little easier.

 To help smooth the bumpy road that motherhood can be, I've tested a couple of tricks and want to share them with you.